 - Emergency roadside assistance

-- 250, $500, and $1000 deductible options
+- $250, $500, and $1,000 deductible options

-For drivers who initially qualify to receive the 30 percent discounts, additional savings can be earned and deducted from your policy premium every six months.
-To receive the maximum safe driving discount; drivers should avoid driving 80 mph or above, driving more than 12,000 yearly or more than 30 miles per day; driving between 10 p.m. and 4 a.m. and any hard-braking incidents.
+For drivers who initially qualify to receive the discount, additional savings can be earned and deducted from your policy premium every 6 months.
+To receive the maximum safe driving discount, drivers should avoid driving 80 mph or above; driving more than 12,000 miles yearly or more than 30 miles per day; driving between 10 p.m. and 4 a.m.; and any hard-braking incidents.
 Even if you do not realize any savings on your auto premium, your premium will never go up based on data collected from the telematics app.

-SmartRide is Nationwide’s usage-based program and offers discounts to its policyholders of up to 40 percent with an instant discount of five percent for enrolling.
+SmartRide is Nationwide’s usage-based program and offers discounts to its policyholders of up to 40% with an instant discount of 10% for enrolling.
 After you install the device in your vehicle, the discount is updated weekly.
-After the four- to six-month evaluation period, you mail the device back and the final discount is locked in and applied to your auto policy upon renewal.
+After the 4- to 6-month evaluation period, you mail the device back and the final discount is locked in and applied to your auto policy upon renewal.
 There is also a mobile app option with SmartRide.

-During the evaluation period, you are given a safety score based on mileage, speed, location, time of day, VIN number and acceleration.
+During the evaluation period, you are given a safety score based on mileage, speed, location, time of day, VIN number, and acceleration.
 There is no charge to enroll and the program is not offered in all states.
 You can review your driving data online and track your progress.
-Only one driver per policy is allowed to participate and you can only use the Rewind Program one time.
+Only one driver per policy is allowed to participate and you can only use the Rewind program one time.